Click/tap headings to reveal/hide content

 Q: Are visitors allowed to swim in the Club races?

 A: Yes.
 A visitor must register their intention to swim at the registration table in the front room 15 minutes prior to the start of the swim.
-They must be accompanied by a member and be recorded on the Guest Register.
+They must be accompanied by a member and be checked-in by the member at the Main Entrance, using the Club QR code panel.
 Normal visitor rules apply.